 2012 BOURGNEUF 92p

-Tasted five times - last time in April 2016.
+Tasted six times - last time in April 2018.
 Consistent notes.
 This wine displayed elegant style, seductive, aromatic nose of blueberries, silky fruit, velvety tannin and smooth finish.
 Silky tannin.
 This wine has clearly benefitted from ageing in barrel, putting on weight and concentration.
 Seductive and aromatic, fine ripeness, silky fruit and tannin, fruity finish.
 I tasted it in 2018, and it still is a nice thrill.
 A fine effort for the vintage.

 2011 BOURGNEUF 93p

 Tasted seven times - last time in October 2015.
+Consistent notes.
 From barrel it gave an impression of extremely well-made wine - very, very captivating aroma of crushed black cherries mixed with cocoa and grated chocolate, strong and refined on the palate, finesse, great length and formidable finish.
 Among top wines in Pomerol in this vintage!
 Lost a bit baby fat after bottling, but I don't complain - this wine is just excellent for the vintage.
 In March 2014 it was closed, tannic and not giving much from itself.
 Still, it had enough of potential.
 Woke up again in March 2015 - splendid wine.
 Also splendid in October 2015.

 2010 BOURGNEUF 95+p

 2009 BOURGNEUF 94+p

 Tasted seven times - last time in September 2013.
 Consistent notes.
 This wine had great intensity of sweet black cherries on the nose, chocolate flavour, fat ripe tannin, great balance, seamless structure, depth and long, intens and fruity finish.
 Really great effort for the vintage and with Frederique's clear stamp on it.
 Tasted a bit closed in April 2013, but it's great potential is imho indiscutable.
 This wine too opened floodgates again when tasted in September 2013 - was almost a copy of 2010 with same quality and style.
 Alcohol wasn't that evident but tannin seemed at the time of tasting a tad less ripe than in 2010.
 Great future here.

 2008 BOURGNEUF VAYRON 92p